ros2/ros2_documentation/source/Concepts/Intermediate/About-Composition.rst

    # To register multiple components in the same shared library, use multiple calls
    # rclcpp_components_register_nodes(talker_component "composition::Talker2")

-For more details, `check out this tutorial <../Tutorials/Intermediate/Writing-a-Composable-Node>`
+For an example, :doc:`check out this tutorial <../Tutorials/Intermediate/Writing-a-Composable-Node>`

 .. note::